We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Appropriate reapplication: Individuals should reapply sunscreen after contact with water or if sweating excessively.

-Individuals should try to avoid the sun when it is at its hottest and protect the skin further with long-sleeved clothing and hats.
+Individuals should try to avoid the sun when it is hottest and protect the skin further with long-sleeved clothing and hats.